mstksg/inCode/copy/entries/type-levels.md

 ```

 This is the "[existential typeclass antipattern][palmer]", but since we are
-talking about different ways we can tease the type system, it's probably worth
+talking about different ways we can push the type system, it's probably worth
 mentioning.
 In particular, `Show` is a silly typeclass to use in this
 context because a `Sigma Showable` is equivalent to just a `String`: once you
 match on the constructor to get the value, the only thing you can do with the
 value is `show` it anyway.